libsbmljs/libsbmljs.github.io/_posts/2014-01-03-getting-started.md

 Make sure you have Node.js 10.15.0 or later before starting.
 We're going to use Node.js for this tutorial because setting up libsbmljs in the browser usually involves Webpack, which makes things a little more complicated.
 We have a separate [example](https://github.com/libsbmljs/examples) showing how to use libsbmljs with Webpack.

-1. First, create and change to a new directory and run:
+*  <p>First, create and change to a new directory and run the following.
+The answers you provide to npm's questions don't matter for this tutorial.
+You can leave all of the fields blank</p>
 ```
 npm init
 ```

-The answers you provide to npm's questions don't matter for this tutorial.
-You can leave all of the fields blank.

-2. You will need to install one of libsbmljs's npm packages.
-We will use the `libsbmljs_stable` package for this tutorial.
+*  <p>You will need to install one of libsbmljs's npm packages.
+We will use the `libsbmljs_stable` package for this tutorial.</p>
 ```
 npm install --save libsbmljs_stable@beta
 ```

-3. Next you will need to install Babel:
+*  <p>Next you will need to install Babel:</p>
 ```
 npm install --save-dev @babel/core @babel/cli @babel/preset-env
 ```

-4. Create the file `index.js` in the current directory.
+*  Create the file `index.js` in the current directory.
 This file will hold all the JavaScript code for this tutorial.

-5. Open the `main.js` file.
-Unlike most JavaScript libraries, libsbmljs is loaded asynchronously.
+Open the `index.js` file.

+*  <p>Unlike most JavaScript libraries, libsbmljs is loaded asynchronously.
 This means that it cannot be used immediately after importing it because the browser or Node.js may still be downloading and compiling it.
 The libsbmljs module can be called using a `then()` method similar to a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).
 Any libsbmljs methods you want to use should go inside the `then()` callback.
-Add the following code to your `main.js` file:
+Add the following code to your `index.js` file:</p>
 ```javascript
 import libsbml from 'libsbmljs_stable'
 // the module isn't usable yet - wait for it to load